scala-ide/docs/user/advancedsetup.rst

   Scala IDE uses AOP to tweak the Eclipse JDT, so JDT weaving has to be enable.
 Otherwise, Scala files would be managed as Java files.

-  It is set in the ``JDT Weaving`` section of the Eclipse preferences [#preferences]_.
-It should say *'JDT Weaving is currently ENABLED'*.
-If it is not the case, use the ``Click to Enable`` button to enable it.
+  It is set in the ``JDT Weaving`` section of Scala Setup Diagnostics dialog [#diagnostics]_. *JDT Weaving* should be checked (and disabled, to prevent accidental changes).
+If it is not the case, click to enable it.

   .. image:: images/advancedsetup-jdtweaving-01.png
-     :width: 100%
-     :target: ../_images/advancedsetup-jdtweaving-01.png

 Optional Preferences
 --------------------

 * **Heap Status**

   When the memory usage nears the limit, the Garbage Collector activity increases (when the compiler runs, ...) and system slows down.
 It is good to keep a eye on the heap status.
-It is possible by enabling ``Show heap status`` in the ``General`` section.
+It is possible by enabling ``Show heap status`` in the ``General`` section [#preferences]_.

   .. image:: images/advancedsetup-heapstatus-01.png
      :width: 100%